Local $h^*$-polynomials for one-row Hermite normal form simplices: Two Illustrative Examples

 \section{Two Illustrative Examples}

-In this section, we provide a deep exploration of two examples of one-row Hermite normal form simplices that illustrate both important phenomena and the proof techniques that will arise in this work.
-In particular, we focus on the cases where we take the non-trivial row to be the ``all-ones'' vector $\mleft(1,\dots,1,N\mright)$ and the ``geometric sequence'' vector $\mleft(q^{k-1}, \dots, q,1,q^k\mright)$.
+In this section, we analyze two examples of one-row Hermite normal form simplices that illustrate important phenomena and proof techniques.
+We focus on those simplices where the non-trivial row is either the ``all-ones'' vector $\mleft(1,\dots,1,N\mright)$ or the ``geometric sequence'' vector $\mleft(q^{k-1}, \dots, q,1,q^k\mright)$.
 For the all-ones simplex, in Corollary~\ref{cor:allonescharacteriation} we classify the values of \(N\) for which the local \(h^*\)-polynomial is unimodal.
 For the geometric series simplex, we prove in Theorem~\ref{thm:geometricunimodalbox} that the local \(h^*\)-polynomial is always unimodal.
-These results are independently interesting, and they also serve to motivate the results in Section~\ref{sec:limits}.
+These results are independently interesting and they motivate the results in Section~\ref{sec:limits}.